NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 * `%math_0_{player_health}*5%` for 0-100

 # Limitations
-* The format is a **[score] + space + shared text**, where [score] is either a white number (1.20.2-) or any text (1.20.3+).
+* The format is a **[score] + space + shared title**, where [score] is either a white number (1.20.2-) or any text (1.20.3+).
-* The text is same on all players, therefore cannot be personalized (such as player's faction).
+* The title is the same on all players, therefore, it cannot be personalized (such as player's faction).
 Only the [score] can be per-player.
-* It appears on all entites of player type. **This includes player NPCs.**
+* It appears on all entities of player type. **This includes player NPCs.**
-* Text length is limited to 32 characters on <1.13
+* Title length is limited to 32 characters on <1.13

 # Examples
 ## Example 1 - Per-world values
 This feature doesn't directly support per-world values or similar.
 However, this can be achieved with conditions.
-Let's make `fancy-display-players` conditional based on world.
+Let's make `fancy-value` conditional based on player's world.
 Let's make an example with 3 worlds.
 Check if player is in world `world1`, then show one text.
 If not, check if player is in world `world2`, then show another text.
-If not, show final text.
+If not, show the final text.
 This can be achieved by chaining 2 conditions:
 ```
 conditions:
   belowname1: